Appendicitis is the most common cause of emergency abdominal surgery in children.

 Who gets appendicitis?

-Anyone can get appendicitis.
+Anyone can get it.
 It is rare during infancy, but fairly common by school age.
 It becomes increasingly common with each passing year of childhood and adolescence.
 Even adults can get appendicitis.

 Appendicitis tends to be a bit more common in the autumn and spring, but it can occur year round.